 Revision history for article: H.Rabb 2013-2018: Life on Mars - Visual investigation and implications to Planetary Protection.

-Update 15th of October 2019: There is an interesting new book To Mars with Love by Patricia Ann Straat, the co-experimenter of the NASA Viking LR Experiment.
-Also, there is a good article by LR experiment principal investigator, Gilbert V.Levin is in Scientific American blog 10th of October 2019: I’m Convinced We Found Evidence of Life on Mars in the 1970s.
+Update 25th of October 2019: There is an excellent new book To Mars with Love by Patricia Ann Straat, the co-experimenter of the NASA Viking LR Experiment.
+I have now read it.
+This book documents important period in history of astrobiology.
+The Labeled Release experiment by Gilbert Levin and Patricia Ann Straat was the first one to detect life on another planet.
+The book is well written and understandable also for people not having deep understanding of biochemistry.
+This book is a "must have" in the science bookshelf.
+Patricia kindly put my review to his book web-site( review by "Harry - Finland").Chapter The Vikings 1976 - Evidence for Microbial Life on Mars has now references to this book.
+There is also a good article by LR experiment principal investigator, Gilbert V.Levin in Scientific American blog 10th of October 2019: I’m Convinced We Found Evidence of Life on Mars in the 1970s.

 Update 8th of October 2019: The person who removed my abstract, LPI Contrib.
 No. 2108, file 5063.pdf, Visual identification of Extant Martian life from the Mars Extant Life: What’s Next? conference is the director of the LPI, L.Prockter.
 How did she suddenly got the idea to reject this specific abstract from this specific conference, long time after approval?
 I had an email conversation with her and I demanded her to pay back the economic damage caused to me and my family by her rude action.
 During the communication we have now also directly observed how emails are blocked between certain persons and institutions.
 My emails went through to the director of the institute, but her replies and attempts to send email to me we rejected instantly by mail server.
 A phenomena which I have suspected several times last years in this Life on Mars study area.
 There was a workaround for a while, for communication between me and the director.